 This is where most writers suddenly remember they have houseplants to water or spices to alphabetize.
 No writer likes writing their bio (which is an interesting conundrum, when you think about it).
 But if you’re wondering why you keep raising your hand to be considered for assignments, but brands aren’t picking you — come out from behind that spice rack and keep reading.

-Today we’re discussing how to write a compelling bio for your profile in the ClearVoice Talent Network.
+Today we’re discussing how to write a compelling bio for your CV in the ClearVoice Talent Network.

 - Summarize your skills and establish credibility